Dr Milena Jaksic

 Michel Agier

-Honorary grant
+Honorary Award

 Michel Agier is Director of Studies at the École des hautes études en sciences sociales (EHESS) where he is a member of the Centre d’études des mouvements sociaux (CEMS).
 He is also director of research at the Institut de recherche pour le développement (IRD).

-He was awarded the grant for his entire career devoted to the anthropology of displacement and for his work on the conditions and places of exile, particularly displaced persons, refugees and migrants in humanitarian contexts.
+He was awarded the prize for his entire career devoted to the anthropology of displacement and for his work on the conditions and places of exile, particularly displaced persons, refugees and migrants in humanitarian contexts.

 The award was presented to him by Eric Delaporte, physician (PUPH) at the Montpellier University Hospital in the Department of Infectious and Tropical Diseases and professor of infectious diseases at the University of Montpellier.

-About the Foundation’s research grants
+About the Foundation’s research prizes

 The French Red Cross Foundation’s research grants aim to promote scientific work that has already been completed or innovative lines of thought devoted to humanitarian and social issues, both in the North and in the South.